matthew-dong-dev/ICS-research/askoski-dev-notes.md

+Sometimes you have to empty cache and do hard reload, sometimes you have to rebuild the site.  or actually clearing storage through dev tools takes a few seconds?
+Sometimes you have to go to askoski.berkeley.edu and do it there?? - no, this doesn't make sense

+Had to change all the endpoint urls from api.askoski.berkeley to just askoski.berkeley BUT your local version plan endpoints don't work?

+---

+export outDir='/home/matthew/Models-AskOski/ICS/data'
+outDir='/home/matthew/Models-AskOski/ICS'
+echo $outDir

+>>> python
+>>> import os
+>>> os.environ['outDir']

+git reset HEAD~1
+/home/matthew/Models-AskOski/ICS/scripts/keywords_eval.ipynb

 ## Requirements Feature

 - in Models-Askoski you can treat the RNN as a blackbox but how exactly is it making predictions for a particular student?